Critical lens

 A critical lens is a way of looking at a particular work of literature by focusing on style choices, plot devices, and character interactions and how they show a certain theme (the lens in question).
 It is a common literary analysis technique.

 Types

-There are many types of critical lenses but there are several that are the most common.
+There are many types of critical lenses in fact most questions can be put to use in critical lens theory, but there are several that are the most common.

 Marxist

 The Marxist critical lens came into vogue with the advent of the Marxist school of thought.
 Sometimes also called the socioeconomic lens, this focuses on how characters' wealth and social connections affects the work.
 Leon Trotsky's Literature and Revolution claims that "old literature and 'culture' were the expressions of the nobleman and the bureaucrat" and that "the proletariat has also to create its own culture and its own art".
 This viewpoint is common for the Marxist critical lens.

 Psychoanalytic

 Also called the Freudian or Jungian critical lens, this school of thought analyzes the psychological motives of the characters.
 Jungian literary criticism in particular focuses on archetypes.